Climate change in Tanzania

 Tanzania produced a National Adaptation Programmes of Action (NAPAs) in 2007 as mandated by the United Nations Framework Convention on Climate Change.
 The NAPA identifies the sectors of agriculture, water, health, and energy as Tanzania's most vulnerable sectors to climate change.
-In 2012, Tanzania produced a National Climate Change Strategy in response to the growing concern of the negative impact of climate change and climate variability on the country’s social, economic and physical environment.
+In 2012, Tanzania produced a National Climate Change Strategy in response to the growing concern of the negative impact of climate change and climate variability on the country's social, economic and physical environment.
 In 2015, Tanzania submitted its Intended Nationally Determined Contributions (INDC).

 Impacts on the natural environment

 Between 1981 and 2016 there are marked areas of drying in parts of northeast and much of southern Tanzania.
 In contrast, moderate wetting trends occurred in central Tanzania and stronger wetting trends in the northwest of the country.
 A clear warming trend is apparent in annual temperature.
+By 2050s, Tanzania's average annual temperatures could rise 1 to 3 °C above baseline.
 By the 2090s projected warming is in the range of 1.6 to 5.0 °C, also evenly distributed across the country.
-For rainfall there is strong agreement for decreases in the mean number of rain days and increases in the amount of rainfall on each rainy day (the ‘rainfall intensity’).
+For rainfall there is strong agreement for decreases in the mean number of rain days and increases in the amount of rainfall on each rainy day (the 'rainfall intensity').
 Taken together these changes suggest more variable rainfall, with both higher likelihood of dry spells (such as droughts) and a higher likelihood of intense rainfall events (often associated with flooding).
 Climate change impacts of severe droughts, floods, livestock deaths, crop failures and outbreak of disease (such as cholera and malaria) are likely to be regularly observed.